 Priority for reservations will go to the families who have applications that demonstrate their readiness for the responsibility of a puppy.
 Of these qualified families we then look at the date that they initially contacted us to determine who has been waiting the longest.
 The families who have great applications and have been waiting the longest will be the ones to receive reservations.

 We are happy to have families fill out an application for us to review prior to a wait list opening.
 We will carefully go over your application and provide feedback.
 However, if you have filled out an application in the past you must still contact us to confirm your interest in a specific litter when a reservation list opens.
 This is how we know families are still interested in a puppy without receiving deposits in advance.

 We will only accept families onto our reservation list that we feel have demonstrated through their application a readiness to provide a loving and responsible home for our puppies.
 What do we look for in an application?
-We like to see that families have absorbed resources on puppy training and canine behaviour, and we are happy to recommend our favourite reading materials and websites.
+We like to see that families have absorbed credible resources on puppy training and canine behaviour, and we are happy to recommend our favourite reading materials and websites.
 It is also very important that an applicant understands early socialization and a puppy's critical socialization window.
 Applicants should have identified positive reinforcement training options, and be planning to take obedience class with their puppy during its socialization period.
 We would also want to see that applicants understand and have made a family plan for raising a puppy (socialization, training, housebreaking, crating, etc.) Applications should demonstrate the intention to adhere to the responsibilities outlined in the MDBA's Reponsible Dog Ownership Code of Conduct:

 What qualities demonstrate responsible dog ownership (adapted from the MDBA's Responsible Dog Owner's Code of Conduct):